marionebl/jaketrent-blog/content/post/access-model-in-ember-view.md

   - "js"
   - "ember"
 description: Ember views are used for event handling and creating web components.
 To make them useful, model data has to make it in and out.
-keywords: ember model, ember view, ember, js, javascript
+metaKeywords: ember model, ember view, ember, js, javascript
 published: true
 image: https://i.imgur.com/RGKiJ0n.jpg
 ---